Waste Management

 Wistron identifies waste types and reduction opportunities through management processes such as source reduction, recycling, and reuse, ensuring waste is reasonably recycled, utilized, and disposed of, thereby reducing its environmental impact.
 This not only minimizes environmental impact and burden but also reduces operational costs by improving material utilization, creating a competitive edge that benefits the company's sustainable operations.

-• Waste Identification: Evaluate the production process, analyze the waste generation points at each step, and determine waste disposal methods according to regulatory requirements.
+• Waste Review: Assess production processes and analyze waste generation points at each step of production.
+Then, confirm waste disposal according to regulatory requirements.

-• Monitoring and Evaluation: Continuously monitor and collect data on waste generation and treatment.
-Regularly evaluate the effectiveness of waste reduction measures to identify further improvement opportunities.
+• Monitoring & Assessment: Continue to monitor and collect data on waste generation and processing.
+Also, regularly assess the impact of waste reduction measures to uncover opportunities for improvement.

 Investment in innovation or R&D to minimize waste